 - Do a general online search for party boat rental agencies

 If you want to book a boat cruise along the East River in NYC, then you’ve already limited your options to 3 ports.
 Two of those ports are in NYC, and one is in Brooklyn.
-Here’s Google map that I prepared when I used the search query, “Party Boat Rental East River NYC:”
+Here’s a Google map that I prepared when I used the search query, “Party Boat Rental East River NYC:”

 Since we’ve identified 3 ports of interest and the boat rental companies operating out of them, we can move on to selection.